I grow marijuana, use it, love it, and advocate it. I’ve long been an activist for total marijuana legalization.

 Marijuana compounds affect how a teenagers’ brain produces and processes internal neurotransmitters.

-What’s more, marijuana affects feel-good neurotransmitter systems intended by Nature to reward you when you do useful things like making all A’s in your classes, exercising, helping your parents, etc.
+What’s more, marijuana affects feel-good neurotransmitter systems intended by Nature to reward you when you do useful things like making all A’s in your classes, exercising, helping your parents, learning to cope with stress, etc.

 Teenagers and other marijuana users enjoy the high because cannabis artificially activates their built-in reward circuitry.